-Fostering the growth of existing and emerging industries and small businesses in Smyth County will be essential in ensuring future economic prosperity not only for the county but the region in general.
-Steps such as the expansion of public utilities, the development of business parks and sites, emphasis placed on redevelopment opportunities, and investments into the county's downtown and rural areas will go a long way in creating an environment that is beneficial to the establishment of new industry, commercial, retail, and small businesses.
-Ensuring a balanced tax base in the county will guarantee county assets are adequately funded and able to provide community services that maintain a quality of life for residents of Smyth County.
+Fostering the growth of existing and emerging industries and small businesses in Smyth County will be essential in ensuring future economic prosperity not only for the County but the region in general.
+Steps such as the expansion of public utilities, the development of business parks and sites, emphasis placed on redevelopment opportunities, identifying, and pursuing midscale to upper midscale brand hotels/lodging and investments into the County's downtown and rural areas will go a long way in creating an environment that is beneficial to the establishment of new industry, commercial, retail, and small businesses.
+Site development will play a pivotal role in fostering economic growth throughout the County.
+By providing either improved or additional sites for development in the County's inventory, it will enhance the overall quality of life for residents but also create opportunities for job creation, entrepreneurship, and increased property values.
+Additionally, investing in site development can help bridge the urban-rural economic divide by providing rural communities with the necessary resource3es to compete in today's global marketplace.
+Overall, prioritizing sire development in Smyth County is essential for unlocking the full potential of each community and ensuring sustainable growth for years to come.
+Ensuring a balanced tax base in the County will guarantee County assets are adequately funded and able to provide community services that maintain a quality of life for residents of Smyth County.

 This plan's recommendations provide thoughtful development concepts to enhance both existing economic centers and rural villages (such as the Sugar Grove "Trail Town" Micro-Mixed-Use Concept).
-These concepts offer a vision for future economic development in the county that can be guided by county leaders and implemented through private partnerships.
+These concepts offer a vision for future economic development in the County that can be guided by County leaders and implemented through private partnerships.